 Attendance / Tardiness / Withdrawal: Students are required to attend and actively engage in the course each week and maintain an appropriate amount of participation in the presented materials and discussions.
 Being present, alert, contributive, and involved in the coursework is required and not limited to any individual course meeting format.
-'Attendance' is mandatory, even in an online class.
-You are required to log into the course at least twice a week and participate.
+The following attendance policy has been implemented in the best interest of the student and is in accordance with the PSC Attendance Policy detailed in the Student Handbook.
 Class participation is an important part of the learning process and is therefore expected of each student.
-Logging in and then immediately logging out is not 'coming to class' and will not be counted as attendance.
-You must log in and participate; read and respond to the discussions posted, review the lecture notes and PowerPoints, participate in the practice activities, check your course email, etc. The analytics tool within the course management system will be used to make sure students are accomplishing these tasks.
+You must participate; read and respond to daily discussions, review the lecture notes and PowerPoints, participate in the practice activities, check your course email, etc.